lazdinst/laser-calibration/README.md

 #### Simulation Manager

 The Simulation Manager orchestrates the entire PID control loop process.
-It initializes the PID Controller with configuration settings, runs the simulation, and optionally generates plots based on simulation results.
+It initializes the PID Controller with configuration settings, runs the simulation, and generates plots based on simulation results.
 This component serves as the main control hub for the calibration process.

 #### PID Controller